JasperRose Limited is committed to protecting and respecting your privacy and security of your personal information.

-- Soft opt-in consent is a specific type of consent which applies where you have previously engaged with us (for example by submitting a job application or CV, or registering a vacancy to be filled), and we are marketing other recruitment-related services.
-Under ‘soft opt-in’ consent, we will take your consent as given unless or until you opt out.
+- Soft opt-in consent is a specific type of consent that applies where you have previously engaged with us (for example by submitting a job application or CV or registering a vacancy to be filled), and we are marketing other recruitment-related services.
+Under ‘soft opt-in’ consent, we will take your consent as given unless or until you opt-out.
 For most people, this is beneficial as it allows us to suggest other jobs to you alongside the specific one you applied for, significantly increasing the likelihood of us finding you a new position.
 For other types of e-marketing, we are required to obtain your explicit consent.
-If you are not happy about our approach to marketing, you have the right to withdraw your consent at any time by emailing our Data Protection Representative, Rosie O’Callaghan, at [email protected] Please be aware that even if you have opted out from our marketing communications, it may be the case that your details are recaptured through public sources in an unconnected marketing campaign.
-We will do our best to ensure this does not happen; however, if it does, please opt out again.
+If you are not happy about our marketing approach, you have the right to withdraw your consent at any time by emailing our Data Protection Representative, Rosie O’Callaghan, at [email protected] Please be aware that even if you have opted out from our marketing communications, it may be the case that your details are recaptured through public sources in an unconnected marketing campaign.
+We will do our best to ensure this does not happen; however, if it does, please opt-out again.

 - Equal opportunities monitoring and other sensitive personal data